 “Kenyan people now have the opportunity to take the country forward and work together on their historical path towards democracy and development,” the EU said.

 Following the shutdown, three NTV journalists spent the night in the newsroom Wednesday, fearful of arrest by police officers they said had camped outside the building.

-Larry Madowo, Linus Kaikai and Ken Mijungu said they holed up in the newsroom after their police sources tipped them that officers planned to arrest them.
+Larry Madowo, Linus Kaikai and Ken Mijungu said they remained holed up in the newsroom after their police sources tipped them that officers planned to arrest all three.